Pharmchrisameh1/printf/README.md

-A readme file for the printf project
+A readme file for the printf project carried out by victor and chris

 Requirements for this project
 Code must comply with the Betty style and document checks.